jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 [:material-numeric-1-box: Installation Guide](installation.md){ .md-button }
 [:material-numeric-2-box: Configuration Guide](configuration.md){ .md-button }

+!!! warning "Warning | Storage Needs"
+    Completing this tutorial will produce ~2T of files, so ensure you are working have sufficient space before proceeding!

 ## 1. Confirm setup worked

 Run the following at the command line: